PierreLorenzi/HyperCardPreview/StackFormat.md

 0xC0-0xDF | `110ddddd xx ...` | `d`*8 bytes of data
 0xE0-0xFF | `111zzzzz` | `z`*16 bytes of zero

-About repeated bytes of data: keep an array of eight bytes, initialize it at `0xAA55AA55AA55AA55` (gray pattern).
+About repeated bytes of data: keep an array of 8 bytes, initialize it at `0xAA55AA55AA55AA55` (gray pattern).
 When a 0x83 instruction is encountered, take the current y-coordinate modulo 8, and put the byte into that element of the array.
 When a 0x84 instruction is encountered, take the row y-coordinate modulo 8, and use that element of the array to fill the row.

 About `dh` and `dv`: these values are used apply transformations to a row, initially `dh` = 0 and `dv` = 0.
 Every time a row is completed (except single-instruction rows in the range 0x80-0x87), the following operations are performed:
 - Make a copy of the row.